City of London: Elections

-The city has a unique electoral system.
+The City has a unique electoral system.
 Most of its voters are representatives of businesses and other bodies that occupy premises in the city.
 Its ancient wards have very unequal numbers of voters.
 In elections, both the businesses based in the city and the residents of the City vote.

 The City of London Corporation was not reformed by the Municipal Corporations Act 1835, because it had a more extensive electoral franchise than any other borough or city; in fact, it widened this further with its own equivalent legislation allowing one to become a freeman without being a liveryman.
 In 1801, the city had a population of about 130,000, but increasing development of the city as a central business district led to this falling to below 5,000 after the Second World War.
 It has risen slightly to around 9,000 since, largely due to the development of the Barbican Estate.
 In 2009, the business vote was about 24,000, greatly exceeding residential voters.
 As the City of London Corporation has not been affected by other municipal legislation over the period of time since then, its electoral practice has become increasingly anomalous.
 Uniquely for city or borough elections, its elections remain independent-dominated.

 The business or "non-residential vote" was abolished in other UK local council elections by the Representation of the People Act 1969, but was preserved in the City of London.
-The principal reason given by successive UK governments for retaining this mechanism for giving businesses representation, is that the city is "primarily a place for doing business".
+The principal reason given by successive UK governments for retaining this mechanism for giving businesses representation, is that the City is "primarily a place for doing business".
 About 330,000 non-residents constitute the day-time population and use most of its services, far outnumbering residents, who number around 7,000 (2011).
 By contrast, opponents of the retention of the business vote argue that it is a cause of institutional inertia.

-The City of London (Ward Elections) Act 2002, a private Act of Parliament, reformed the voting system and greatly increased the business franchise, allowing many more businesses to be represented.
+The City of London (Ward Elections) Act 2002 (c. vi), a local act of Parliament, reformed the voting system and greatly increased the business franchise, allowing many more businesses to be represented.
 Under the new system, the number of non-resident voters has doubled from 16,000 to 32,000.
 Previously disenfranchised firms (and other organisations) are entitled to nominate voters, in addition to those already represented, and all such bodies are now required to choose their voters in a representative fashion.
-Bodies employing fewer than 10 people may appoint 1 voter; those employing 10 to 50 people 1 voter for every 5 employees; those employing more than 50 people 10 voters and 1 additional voter for each 50 employees beyond the first 50.
-The Act also removed other anomalies which had been unchanged since the 1850s.
+Bodies employing fewer than 10 people may appoint one voter; those employing 10 to 50 people one voter for every five employees; those employing more than 50 people 10 voters and one additional voter for each 50 employees beyond the first 50.
+The Act also changed other aspects of an earlier act relating to elections in the City, from 1957.